anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Check Out SharePoint Document
 -----------------------------------------
-Check-out the document at the specified URL with the specified comment.
+Check-out a SharePoint document at the specified URL with the specified comment with the help of Microsoft Flow.

 .. rubric:: Output Parameters